The call of the open road—as fuel prices drop, more people feel the urge to experience that quintessential summer pleasure—the road trip.

 Three hundred beaches line the coast of Lake Michigan.
 Enjoy the scenery or go swimming, paddle boating, skim boarding, dune climbing, or beach combing.
 It is one of the best-kept secrets among beach-goers.

 With reduced rental spaces for artists and writers, Grand Rapids, Michigan also has one of the largest “up-and-coming” art communities.
 Contemporary artists are encouraged to display their work throughout the city to participate in a huge competition with equally huge prizes.
-Also, beautiful 118-acre Frederik Meijer Gardens features sculptures from some of the most recognizable masters like Rodin and Lautrec.
+Also, the beautiful 118-acre Frederik Meijer Gardens features sculptures from some of the most recognizable masters like Rodin and Lautrec.
 This area offers something for everyone.

 12. North Shore Scenic Drive in Minnesota